 I attended the Greater Boston PCC in Foxboro, MA as a speaker for the value of preventative maintenance and the real cost of downtime.
 Not an overly sexy topic for this audience, but it was important to share recent research.
-You can download our reports Assessing the True Cost of Operational Downtime and The Value of Preventative Maintenance on our website to get an idea of the substance of the talk.

 The event took place at Gillette Stadium, home of four-time Super Bowl champions, the New England Patriots.
 The night before, in that very stadium, rookie quarterback Jacoby Brissett (who happens to be from my alma mater, North Carolina State University), led the Patriots to victory over the Houston Texans.

-The event hosted more than 200 people and featured keynote speakers, Deputy Postmaster General Ronald Stroman, Dr. Sean Joyce from Omega Consultants and Steve Grogan, former New England Patriots quarterback.
+The event hosted more than 200 people and featured keynote speakers, Deputy Postmaster General Ronald Stroman, Dr. Sean Joyce from Omega Consultants, and Steve Grogan, former New England Patriots quarterback.

 After the ceremonial introductions, we watched a welcome video of Postmaster General, Megan Brennan.
 We also enjoyed a live presentation from Stroman.
 Brennan told the audience that the USPS focuses on simplification of bringing value to mailers.
 They use initiatives such as informed visibility and other customer-focused investments.
 She then acknowledged that they have not been effective at marketing the value of IMB (Intelligent Mail Barcode).
 She promised that a forthcoming marketing push from the post office will help remedy this.

-USPS Growth & Change
+USPS Growth and Change